timacdonald/multiformat-response-objects/readme.md

 ## Getting started

-This package is designed to help if you have ever created a controller that looks like this...
+This package is designed to help if you have ever created two different controllers just to provide different formats (HTML / JSON) but the controllers have a lot of shared logic, or if you have ever created a controller that looks like this...

 ```php
 class UserController